513th Military Intelligence Brigade: History

 The 513th MI Group performed its mission of intelligence collection and counterespionage in support of United States Army Europe until its inactivation in 1969.
 The Group reactivated at Fort Monmouth, New Jersey in 1982, spinning off the 201st and 203rd MI Battalions, and assuming its current mission of providing intelligence support to United States Third Army (ARCENT) and United States Central Command (CENTCOM).
 The Group re-designated as the 513th Military Intelligence Brigade in 1986.
 Elements of the Brigade including the 138th Aviation Company (EW), a US Army Reserve unit flying the Cefirm Leader System of RU-21A aircraft, deployed in support of Operations DESERT SHIELD and DESERT STORM, winning three Southwest Asian Service battle streamers.

-The 513th Military Intelligence Brigade relocated to Fort Gordon, Georgia in 1994.
+The 513th Military Intelligence Brigade relocated to Fort Gordon, Georgia in 1994 (now Fort Gordon).
 In 1997, the Brigade assumed the additional mission of intelligence support to United States Army South (USARSO).
 The 513th Military Intelligence Brigade deployed forces in support of Operation DESERT FOX in 1998.